Chart Color Schemes

 Infrastructure

-Rocklea - Acacia Ridge has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Rocklea - Acacia Ridge has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Local infrastructure changes significantly impact an area's performance.
-AreaSearch identified 64 projects likely affecting the region.
-Notable initiatives include Queen Elizabeth II Jubilee Hospital Expansion, Transition - Archerfield Logistics Estate, Acacia Ridge Industrial Estate Expansion - Warehouse & Logistics Facilities, and Acacia Ridge Transit Oriented Development (TOD) Precinct.
-The following list details projects most relevant to the area.
+Area infrastructure significantly impacts local performance.
+AreaSearch identified 64 projects potentially affecting the area.
+Notable ones include Queen Elizabeth II Jubilee Hospital Expansion, Transition - Archerfield Logistics Estate, Acacia Ridge Transit Oriented Development (TOD) Precinct, and Acacia Ridge Industrial Estate Expansion - Warehouse & Logistics Facilities.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.